kc-bonilla/redshift-to-pendo-api-data-pipeline/README.md

 ETL pipeline to extract data from Redshift data warehouse and batch stream requests to Pendo.io RESTful API to be consumed and joined on Pendo Accounts/Visitors data, allowing for better insights & user experiences;  Built upon the Singer.io open-source ETL framework (development in Python); Leveraged an asynchronous HTTP Client to stream up to 2,500 records (~3MB)/second to Pendo; Capable of both full-table replication and incremental data loads; Deployed via EC2 instance.

-Singer Redshift Tap: Extracts data from Redshift data warehouse and writes it to a standard stream in a JSON-based format, which can be piped to-and consumed by-any target.
+**Redshift Tap:** Extracts data from Redshift data warehouse and writes it to a standard stream in a JSON-based format, which can be piped to-and consumed by-any target.

-Singer Pendo Target: Consumes JSON-based standard stream data from the Redshift Tap (or any other tap) and communicates with the Pendo API to set or update Pendo attributes in accordance with this incoming data.
+**Pendo Target:** Consumes JSON-based standard stream data from the Redshift Tap (or any other tap) and communicates with the Pendo API to set or update Pendo attributes in accordance with this incoming data.

 ## Singer Basics